openvinotoolkit/nncf/README.md

 |:--------------------| :---: | :---: |:---------:| :---: |
 | Quantization        | Supported | Supported | Supported | Supported |

-## Usage of Optimization-Aware Training Algorithms
+## Usage of Compression-Aware Training Algorithms

 The basic workflow steps:
 1) Load an optimization configuration.
 2) Pass the original model along with the optimization configuration to the `create_compressed_model` function. `create_compressed_model` function returns a model with additional modifications necessary to enable algorithm-specific compression during fine-tuning and handle to the object allowing you to control the compression during the training process.
 3) Fine-tune the modified model.

-NNCF provides [samples](#optimization-aware-training) and [notebooks](#model-compression-notebooks) that demonstrate the big spectrum of Optimization-Aware Training Algorithms usage scenarios for PyTorch and TensorFlow.
+NNCF provides [samples](#compression-aware-training) and [notebooks](#model-compression-notebooks) that demonstrate the big spectrum of Compression-Aware Training Algorithms usage scenarios for PyTorch and TensorFlow.

 [Compression results](#nncf-compressed-model-zoo) achievable with the NNCF-powered samples can be found in a table at the end of this document.